-Just pop open Mozilla Firefox (the default web browser on Ubuntu) and go to the official Google Chrome download page in a new browser tab:
+Just pop open Mozilla Firefox (Ubuntu’s default web browser) and load the official Google Chrome download page in a new browser tab:

 This is the Chrome download page, and before you can download an installer you’ll be asked to “accept” the Google Chrome Terms of Service.

-If that doesn’t work you can use this link:
+If that link doesn’t work use this one instead:

 The Chrome installer will now proceed to download to your